-As the Employment Law Attorneys at the Spitz Law Firm know, sometimes the same bad acts – such as gender discrimination– can lead to multiple legal claims under the law.
+As the Employment Law Attorneys at Spitz, The Employee’s Law Firm know, sometimes the same bad acts – such as gender discrimination– can lead to multiple legal claims under the law.
 As the saying goes, there is more than one way to sue someone.
 Thus, what at first may seem like a simple claim for gender discrimination can evolve into a multi-count lawsuit, depending on the facts.

 In the context of government employees, the United States Constitution can provide additional protections beyond those afforded to employees under Title VII of the Civil Rights Act of 1964.